Saz5359/Project-4-PHP-Laravel-SQL-Server-Blog/README.md

 - Download and install Composer if you don't already have it: https://getcomposer.org/doc/00-intro.md.
 - Install Laravel with the following command from a terminal: composer global requires Laravel/installer.
 - Download Microsoft SQL Server if you don't already have it: https://www.microsoft.com/en-us/sql-server/sql-server-downloads
+- Download mysql shell and console on your computer

 - Clone this Github repository into a directory of your choice.
 - Run composer install in the project repository console